 Much like USD/ZAR stalling from its 19.00 retest, USD/MXN falling back from the 25.00 area critical resistance below the low-24.00 area was a positive PESO sign.
-Lower support was the recent congestion in the low 23.00 area it neared in early April and has now violated on the current selloff.
+Lower support was the recent congestion in the low 23.00 area it neared in early April and had violated by a big margin on the recent selloff.